gregretkowski/gr8bit/README.md

 # GR 8bit Computer

+This is an 8 bit CPU / computer inspired by the architecture of the 65xx MOS processor family.
+It features an 8 bit data bus, 16 bit address space, a stack, an accumulator register, index register and a status flag register.

+The CPU is constrained to 32 control lines, and 32 instructions.

-This is an 8 bit computer implemented with [Digital](https://github.com/hneemann/Digital) The assembler and microcode generator require python
+It is implemented with [Digital](https://github.com/hneemann/Digital) The assembler and microcode generator require python

 ![screnshot](distribution/screenshot.png)